jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Access the Remote Client Application
 ---------------------

-This example will show how the EJB can be invoked from a remote standalone application.
+This example shows how to invoke an EJB from a remote standalone application.
-Also the client show how to invoke an EJB by using the scoped-context introduced with EAP6.1 or later to invoke the EJB without properties file by pass all necessary parameter to the InitialContext.
+It also demonstrates how to invoke an EJB from a client using a scoped-context rather than a properties file containing the parameters required by the InitialContext.

 1. Make sure that the deployments are successful as described above.
 2. Navigate to the quickstart `client/` subdirectory.